 Security concerns (44%), compliance and regulations (42%), and lack of application support (41%) are the most reported barriers to full cloud adoption.

-The need for businesses to improve their operational efficiency is nothing new, and business digitization strategies implementing modern solutions are today serving this same purpose.
+The need for businesses to improve their operational efficiency is nothing new, and business digitization strategies implementing modern solutions today are serving this same purpose.

-When you also consider the amount of data that now flows in and out of businesses, in many cases there is simply too much to deal with effectively.
+When you also consider the amount of data that now flows in and out of businesses, in many cases, there is simply too much to deal with effectively.

 Employees spend an average of 1.8 hours every single day searching and gathering data—that’s 9 hours per week that could have otherwise been spent doing something more valuable.